-Whatever it is, keep in mind that your workers’ safety should be your company’s N1 priority.
+Whatever it is, keep in mind that your workers’ safety should be your company’s top priority.
 So make sure you train your employees and make them ready to face any hazards that might occur during the work.

-3. AI & Machine Learning In Construction
+Trend #3 AI & Machine Learning In Construction

 Once you can ensure your workers’ safety, it’s time you make their working process more efficient.
-Why force your employees to engage in a meaningless task if you can avoid it with the help of artificial intelligence.
-Just think about the time your workers waste on moving around the construction site just to grab the necessary tools, retrieve the materials or take specific equipment.
+Why force your employees to engage in a meaningless task if you can avoid it with the help of artificial intelligence?
+Just think about the time your workers waste moving around the construction site just to grab the necessary tools, retrieve the materials or take specific equipment.

 Now imagine that you track your workers with the help of their smartphones and wearables, and even more.
 You learn how the materials and equipment are moved around with the help of attached sensors.
 After you collect all the data, you can use artificial intelligence to analyze it and develop a better solution for your workers.

-It eventually would improve your construction productivity by arranging all the tools in the more accessible places.
+It eventually would improve your construction productivity by arranging all the tools in more accessible places.
 In the end, your construction site would be way more convenient for your workers, which, in turn, would decrease the downtime.

 The collected and analyzed data could also help you understand how much work your field employees perform each day and during which they are most energetic.
-Then, the AI will improve the schedule accordingly and set alarms once it detects that someone is falling behind the required deadlines.
+Then, the AI will improve the schedule accordingly and set alarms once it detects someone falling behind the required deadlines.
 It will also notify you once it notices significant onsite errors so that you can correct them on time and evade an expensive rework.